Your Comprehensive Guide to High BP Symptoms, Diet Chart, Causes & More

 1. Heart Attack

 Hypertension damages the coronary arteries, promoting the build-up of plaque.
-This can lead to heart attacks as blood clots block arteries, depriving the heart tissue of oxygen and nutrients.
+This can lead to heart attacks at young age as blood clots block arteries, depriving the heart tissue of oxygen and nutrients.

 2. Vision Loss